BrunoBoehm/codelyst/spec.md

 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
-- [ ] You have a large number of small Git commits
+- [x] You have a large number of small Git commits
-- [ ] Your commit messages are meaningful
+- [x] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [x] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message

-# TODO

-create the models, set them up, put validations and test in tux => unit test

-create the controllers
-=> controller test

-create the views, for CRUD actions (method override already in config.ru) => feature tests

-add controllers to config.ru

-enable sessions
-enable user login with BCcrypt! set up a current_user helper

-set up for custom access to CRUD from users

-set up for use of bootstrap
-jQuery magic

-set up for push to heroku